Foraging & Using Goldenrod

 - often grow in fields, open areas, roadsides or near the edges of woods

 There are a LOT of species, with a few differences in appearance, but they all have similar medicinal properties.
-Here’s a good site with photos, to help you identify goldenrod:
+Try a Google search like: Identify Species of Goldenrod for more on the different species you see where you live.

 Benefits of Goldenrod